jfriedson/deep-learning-movie-recommendation-system/README.md

-# Deep Learning Movie Rating Recommendation System
+# Deep Learning Movie Recommendation System
 Collaborative movie recommendation system.
 Provided movie ratings by a user, determine the rating that the user would give to every movie in the dataset.